 Some say the issues were primarily driven by the organizational structure of its board.
 But Pacifica is well known for its almost incessant internal bickering, circular firing squads and lawsuits* turning many traditional fans away and exacerbating its long-term decline.

-To address its donation death spiral, over the years the station increased the number of fund drives.
-According to the piece in the LA Times, KPFK broadcast 138 days of fundraising appeals in 2019—10 or 20 years ago fundraising was limited to about a week every six months.
+To address its donation death spiral, KPFK has increased its number of fund drives.
+According to the piece in the LA Times, KPFK broadcast 138 days of fundraising appeals in 2019.
+A couple of decades ago fundraising was limited to about a week every six months.

 I’ve covered this story before.
 So why, you might ask, am I rehashing old news.
 Well first, I’d like to remind our readers that the LA Progressive continues to support the efforts to democratize Pacifica Foundation even though an independent auditor’s report on the KPFK website generated by the CPA firm, Rogers & Company asserts in its independent audit that the CPA firm has “substantial doubt” about the Pacifica Foundations ability to continue as a going concern.
 It gives, as one of the primary reasons. the debt exceeding $3 million that is due October 2022 with no apparent source of funding to make up for Pacifica’s shortfall.